draeger-lab/C_striatum_GEMs/models/README.md

 The `Cstr_core.xml` model was drafted by comparing the four strain specific models and only keeping common reactions and metabolites.
 It is not very developed at this point and rather conceptual then useful.

 `Cstr_KC-Na-01.xml` was created by Tanja Urz in a research project and curated by Famke Bäuerle in a research project prior to this thesis.
 It provides information on the strain `KC-Na-01` which is not available for laboratory experiments but is the only strain present in the KEGG database.
+This model had no metabolites which were without charge.
+Duplicate reaction and metabolite removal still needs to be done, but the manual annotations as well as metabolite annotation synchronization has been done.